kenenisa-kg7/E-Learning/README.md

-This is E-learning platform built using html, css and js mainly.
+This is E-learning platform built using html, css and js for front-end and java for backend.